grosser/gettext_i18n_rails/README.markdown

  - run `rake gettext:find`, to let GetText find all translations used
  - if this is your first translation: `cp locale/app.pot locale/de/app.po` for every locale you want to use
  - translate messages in 'locale/de/app.po' (leave msgstr blank and msgstr == msgid)
-new translations will be mared "fuzzy", search for this and remove it, so that they will be used obsolete translations are marked with ~#, they usually can be removed since they are no longer needed
+new translations will be marked "fuzzy", search for this and remove it, so that they will be used.
+Obsolete translations are marked with ~#, they usually can be removed since they are no longer needed
  - run `rake gettext:pack` to write GetText format translation files

 Namespaces